Frostings & Sauces

 This is the easiest vanilla sauce recipe ever!
-It contains only 3 ingredients and goes perfectly on just about anything sweet like bread pudding, cakes, and pancakes.
+It contains only 3 ingredients and goes perfectly on just about anything sweet like bread pudding, cakes, pancakes, or almost any dessert.

 Only 3 ingredients

-With only 3 simple ingredients, this is the easiest vanilla sauce recipe in history.
+With only 3 simple ingredients: heavy cream, sugar, and vanilla, this is the easiest vanilla sauce recipe in history.
 You’ll find yourself making it over and over again.
-It goes perfectly with just about everything: cakes, pancakes, waffles, crepes, bread pudding, ice cream, and a few other things I shouldn’t even mention I added it to.
-Or, you can just drink it straight from the jar.
+Pour over cakes, pancakes, waffles, crepes, bread pudding, ice cream, and blondies.

 How to make vanilla sauce

 All you need for this sauce is to heat together heavy cream, sugar, and vanilla, for a few minutes, and voila!
-Letting it simmer gently for 10 minutes should be enough for it to thicken, but if it doesn’t, leave it for longer.
+Letting it simmer gently for about 10 minutes as the sauce reduces.
+That should be enough for it to thicken, but if it doesn’t, leave it for longer.
 It should be like thick liquid.
 I once forgot about it and left it on the stove for a while, luckily on very low heat, and that’s how I learned how thick and wonderful this sauce can get over time.

-• I usually use pure vanilla extract for this.
+- Use quality vanilla.
+I use pure Traditional Mexican Vanilla or Vanilla Bean Paste for this.
 Don’t use artificial.
+My favorite vanilla comes from Blue Cattle Truck.
+It has a very low alcohol content (just 10%), which makes the flavor incredible.
 If you prefer using a vanilla bean, substitute the extract with 1 split and seeded vanilla bean.
 Cook the mixture with both the pod and seeds, and once the mixture is ready, discard the pod.

 Vanilla Sauce